peter-0015/charity_donation_tracking/README.md

 - **donor_address**: Address of the donor making the donation.
 - **purpose_id**: Identifier for the purpose of the donation.
 - **amount**: Amount of the donation.
-- **donation_fund**: Balance of SUI tokens representing the donated amount.
+- **balance**: Balance of SUI tokens representing the donated amount.
 - **recipient_is_pending**: Boolean indicating whether the donation is pending receipt by the recipient.
 - **authority_validation**: Boolean indicating whether the donation has been validated by the authority.

 ### AdminCap
 - **id**: Unique identifier for administrative privileges within the charity tracking system.

-### AuthorityCap
+### Receipt
-- **id**: Unique identifier for authority privileges, allowing designated authorities to validate donations.
+- **id**: Unique identifier for the receipt.
+- **donation**: ID of the associated donation.
+- **amount_donated**: Amount donated as recorded in the receipt.

 ## Public - Entry Functions

-### make_donation
+### new
-Allows users to make a donation by creating a new donation object with the provided purpose and amount.
+Allows users to create a new donation with a specified purpose and amount, returning a capability for managing the donation.

-### create_authority_cap
+### deposit
-Creates a capability for authority to validate donations.
+Deposits SUI coins into the donation's balance, generating a receipt for the transaction.

-### edit_purpose_id
+### new_id
-Allows editing the purpose ID of a donation, restricted to pending donations.
+Updates the purpose ID of a pending donation, restricted to the donation's owner.

-### allocate_donation
-Allocates donation funds to a specific purpose, ensuring there are enough funds available.

-### validate_with_authority
-Allows the authority to validate a donation.

-### receive_by_recipient
-Allows the recipient to receive a donation, transferring the donation fund and ownership.

-### claim_by_authority
+### withdraw
-Allows the authority to claim a donation after validation.
+Allows the owner of a donation to withdraw its balance as SUI coins.

 ### cancel_donation
-Allows the donor to cancel a donation, refunding the donation amount if not yet received by the recipient.
+Allows the donor to cancel a donation, withdrawing the donated amount if it hasn't been received by the recipient.

 ## Additional Functions

 ### validate_donation
-Allows the authority to validate a donation, marking it as validated.
+Allows authorities to validate a donation, marking it as validated.

+### mark_donation_received
+Marks a validated donation as received by the recipient.

+### get_donation_details
+Retrieves details of a donation, including donor address, amount, and validation status.

+### update_donation_amount
+Updates the amount of a donation.

+### update_donation_purpose_id
+Updates the purpose ID of a donation.

+### is_donation_pending
+Checks if a donation is pending receipt by the recipient.

+### is_donation_validated
+Checks if a donation has been validated by an authority.

+### update_receipt_amount_donated
+Updates the amount donated in a receipt.

+### is_cap_owner_of_donation
+Checks if a capability is the owner of a donation.

+### is_cap_owner_of_receipt
+Checks if a capability is the owner of a receipt.

+### get_donation_purpose_id
+Retrieves the purpose ID of a donation.

+### get_receipt_donation_id
+Retrieves the ID of the donation associated with a receipt.

+### get_receipt_amount_donated
+Retrieves the amount donated as recorded in a receipt.

+### get_donation_donor_address
+Retrieves the donor address of a donation.

+### get_donation_recipient_pending_status
+Retrieves the pending status of a donation.

-### reject_donation
+### get_donation_authority_validation_status
-Allows the authority to reject a donation, returning the donation amount to the donor.
+Retrieves the validation status of a donation.

 ## Setup